villinoid/systems_chess/README.md

 Our project is a 2 player and 1 server chess game.
 The board is printed in unicode, and the server manages the turn based gameplay.
 The game checks whether moves are valid, and has a save game state function.

+### Notes
+- Terminal used has to support unicode
+- White terminal is best - otherwise pieces will have inverted colors

 ### Libraries
 There are no unusual required Libraries